 As we mentioned previously, the best password manager equals the safest one.
 And 1Password is in the Top 3.
 It uses bank-grade encryption and offers “something that you are” (biometric) and “something that you have” (smartphone code) as 2FA options.
 There’s also a dark web scanner at your service.

 1Password also checks whether a website that you want to log in to allows 2FA and uses HTTPS.
 This feature is unique among all premium password managers.
 Finally, a so-called Travel Mode hides important data on your phone while you’re abroad.
 In case you lose it, the information won’t fall into the wrong hands.
 For more features, please have a look at our 1Password review.

-The final verdict: should you use a password manager or not?
+Should you use a password manager or not?

 You really should use a password manager.
 Yes, they have their flaws and vulnerabilities.
 But it’s still better than re-using the same weak passwords and writing them down as a note on your smartphone that becomes a playground for your kids after work.
 This is especially dangerous if you still don’t use two-factor authentication.